a-mhamdi/ros2/Labs/How-To.typ

 = Typst
 Consider using Typst to write your lab reports.
 The provided templates allow you to focus on the content and seamlessly create a professional-looking report.

-Typst supports Markdown syntax, which provides a range of formatting options @Mailund2019.
+Typst supports Markdown-like syntax, which provides a range of formatting options @Mailund2019.
 Here are some points to help you write your report:

-+	Formatting Text:
++	Formatting text:
-	-	Surround a text with single asterisks '(\*)' to make it bold
+	-	Bold: surround text with asterisks '(\*)'
-	-	Use single underscores '(\_)' around your text to emphasize it
+	-	Emphasis: surround text with underscores '(\_)'
-	-	To create headings, use equal signs '(=)' followed by a space at the beginning of a line.
-The number of '(=)' symbols determines the heading level.
+	-	Headings: start a line with one or more equal signs '(=)'
-+	Creating lists:
++	Lists:
-	-	Unordered list: use a hyphen '(-)' followed by a space for each list item
+	-	Unordered: start with a hyphen '(-)'
-	-	Ordered list: use a plus sign '(+)' followed by a space for each list item
+	-	Ordered: start with a plus '(+)'
 +	Code snippets:
-	-	Inline code: enclose the code within backticks (\`)
+	-	Inline: wrap code with backticks (\`)
-	-	Block of code: use triple backticks followed by the word 'python' to enable syntax highlighting
+	-	Block: use triple backticks with a language label (e.g., 'python')
 	#raw("```python
 import rclpy
 from rclpy.node import Node